For details of our local fruit farmers, see the relevant part of the Local Food Directory.

 |Beans, beetroot, capsicum, carrot, cucumber, eggplant, garlic, potatoes, pumpkin, radish, rhubarb, rocket, spinach, tomatoes and zucchini.|

-There are a further 6 local farmers who are specialised:
+And, finally, there are few local farmers who are specialised:

-- Basil and capsicum: Yarra Valley Gateway Estate.
+- Basil and capsicum: Yarra Valley Gateway Estate, who are based in Coldstream.

 Note that, whilst many of the local veggie producers appear to be chemical-free, none are Certified Organic2.
 If Certified Organic is what you want, then you can still buy it locally although it typically won’t have been grown locally.
 Your options here include: